Cong leader Sushmita Dev quits party | Politics

 Congress leader and the party's women's wing chief Sushmita Dev has quit the party and sent her resignation letter to party chief Sonia Gandhi, sources said on Monday.

-The sources said that Dev may join the Trinamool Congress.
+She may join the Trinamool Congress, they also said.
 Dev, a former MP, is currently a national spokesperson of the Congress and is the All-India Mahila Congress chief.

+''I am certain that she is mature enough to take whatever political decision that she takes with appropriate consideration of her history, her legacy as also her own capacities.
+I only wish her the best for her future,'' he said.
+Soon after her resignation, another Congress leader Kapil Sibal has, however, said the party is moving on with its ''eyes wide shut''.

+''Sushmita Dev resigns from the primary membership of our Party.
+While young leaders leave we 'oldies' are blamed for our efforts to strengthen it,'' the former union minister said on Twitter. ''The Party moves on with: Eyes Wide Shut,'' Sibal also said.

-She had met the Congress president along with other leaders of the Assam Congress on Saturday.
+Dev had met the Congress president along with other leaders of the Assam Congress only on Saturday.

 Her Twitter account was also temporarily blocked last week after she shared Rahul Gandhi's picture with the parents of the nine-year-old victim of alleged rape and murder in Delhi.